Welcome to The Kitchen Party

 1. Dynamic Federalism and Intergovernmental Cooperation

 The maintenance of Canadian federalism, and Canada itself, depends on workable relationships between its constituent parts that are able to secure political agreement through accommodation.
-Federalism is dynamic, not static, and dividing powers of a nation in order to meet both national need and local/provincial interests demands constant calculation of how best to reconcile political competition.
-Intergovernmental reconciliation is rarely achieved through delegitimizing the authority and interests of the other party—above all, the national interest is served by inclusion and sharing.
+Federalism is dynamic, not static, and dividing powers of a nation in order to meet both national need and local/provincial interests demands constant recalculation.
+The national interest is served by inclusion, sharing and legitimizing the authority and interests of the other party.
 Federalism and the Constitution were not established as simple instruments of coercion to impose a final victory between the two orders of government; they were designed to manage and mediate, not eliminate, conflict.

 Effective governance depends on proximity and accountability.
-The Kitchen Party supports the development of regional institutions—such as policing, emergency response, and economic coordination bodies—that are designed around Atlantic realities and staffed by Atlantic Canadians.
+The Kitchen Party supports the development of regional institutions – such as economic coordination bodies, policing, and emergency response – that are designed around Atlantic realities and staffed by Atlantic Canadians.